-The BMI Lehman Engel Musical Theatre Workshop consists of approximately 250 composers, lyricists and bookwriters, most of whom are actively writing new works for the musical theater.
+The BMI Lehman Engel Musical Theatre Workshop consists of approximately 250 composers, lyricists and bookwriters, most of who are actively writing new works for the musical theater.
 The Librettists Workshop was created by the late Lehman Engel to supplement the composer/lyricist workshops that Engel led from 1961 until 1982.
 Since then, writers who were developed and nurtured by Mr. Engel as well as other Broadway professionals have taught the workshop.

-BMI completely sponsors the Workshop so there is no cost to the participating writers.
+Performing rights organization BMI fully sponsors the Workshop so there is no cost to participating writers.
 The purpose of the Workshop is to bring writers together to work under the guidance and supervision of experienced professionals in order to develop new creative talent in the American Musical Theater.
 The BMI Lehman Engel Musical Theatre Workshop provides a learning environment where members are encouraged to experiment and take risks.
 Participants have opportunities to learn about musical theatre style from both the moderators and other members.
 The Workshop has become a springboard for new works, a resource for new collaborations, and a talent pool available to the theatrical industry.

 Applicants for the Librettists Workshop are asked to submit samples of their scriptwriting work, as well as a resume and completed application form.
 Application forms and other information may be obtained by email at MusicalTheatre@bmi.com.